martinez47/jMRUI_plugin_Lorentz_to_Gauss_filter/README.txt

 About

 More information about Lorentz-to-Gauss transformation filter you can find in:
-R. de Graaf, In Vivo NMR Spectroscopy – 2nd Edition, Wiley,2007, page: 21
+R. de Graaf, In Vivo NMR Spectroscopy â€“ 2nd Edition, Wiley, 2007, page: 21

 Installation